MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-file-profile-cpp.md

 The `FileProfile::Settings` constructor accepts five parameters, listed below:

-- `const std::shared_ptr<MipContext>`: The `mip::MipContext` object that was initialized to store application info, state path, etc.
+- `std::shared_ptr<MipContext>`: The `mip::MipContext` object that was initialized to store application info, state path, etc.
 - `mip::CacheStorageType`: Defines how to store state: In memory, on disk, or on disk and encrypted.
 - `std::shared_ptr<mip::AuthDelegate>`: A shared pointer of class `mip::AuthDelegate`.
 - `std::shared_ptr<mip::ConsentDelegate>`: A shared pointer of class [`mip::ConsentDelegate`](reference/class_mip_consentdelegate.md).